* More budget leeway key for Italy's support for Juncker

 The deal would be a setback for British Prime Minister David

-Cameron, who has strongly opposed the candidacy of Juncker, even
+Cameron, who has vehemently opposed the candidacy of Juncker,

-suggesting that Britain will drift closer to the EU exit if the
+even suggesting that Britain will drift closer to the EU exit if

 Renzi's support could have bolstered Cameron's efforts to

-block Juncker, a federalist, to the EU's most powerful job
+block Juncker, regarded as a European federalist, to the EU's

-particularly since the Italian premier's standing has been
+most powerful job, particularly since the Italian premier's

-bolstered by a strong performance in last month's EU Parliament
+standing has been strengthened by a good performance in last

-European Council President Herman Van Rompuy, who chairs EU summits and is working to build
+Van Rompuy, who chairs EU summits and is working to build

 Germany's Angela Merkel has declared her support for Juncker